Extensive Range

 How Rooibos Tea is Produced

-Rooibos loose leaf tea is cultivated in the Cederberg mountain region of south Africa’s Western Cape province, where the plant grows in well-drained, sandy and acidic soil.
-The plant, Aspalathus linearis, sits within the legume family and can grow from 0.5 m to 1.5 m in height, yielding from 70g to 125g of dry tea.
-A particularly robust plant, Rooibos is well suited to the dry, hot conditions of its growing region, and may be exposed to temperatures as high as 45℃.
+Rooibos loose leaf tea is cultivated in the Cederberg mountain region of South Africa’s Western Cape province, where the plant grows in well-drained, sandy and acidic soil.
+The plant, Aspalathus linearis, belongs to the legume family and can grow from 0.5 m to 1.5 m in height, yielding from 70 g to 125 g of dry tea.
+A particularly robust plant, Rooibos is well suited to the dry, hot conditions of its growing region and may be exposed to temperatures as high as 45°C.

-Production begins with the planting of seeds in prepared seedbeds, taking place during the late summer months of February and March.
+Production begins with the planting of seeds in prepared seedbeds during the late summer months of February and March.
 Seeds are then transplanted into plantation rows during winter, and after 18 months the Rooibos plants can be harvested.

 Types of Rooibos Tea

-Rooibos loose leaf tea is a naturally caffeine-free drink that can be enjoyed in a variety of ways – as a delicious black tea, as a green tea, flavoured with wonderful fruits, herbs or spices, or as a refreshing iced tea.
+Rooibos loose leaf tea is a naturally caffeine-free drink that can be enjoyed in a variety of ways, as a delicious black-style tea, as a green tea, flavoured with fruits, herbs or spices, or as a refreshing iced tea.

 Rooibos Tea